Xilinx/VMC_Help/HDL/xfft_forward/README.md

 # FFT

-The Xilinx FFT (Fast Fourier Transform) block takes a block of time domain waveform data and computes the frequency of the sinusoid signals that make up the waveform.
+The Fast Fourier Transform (FFT) block takes a block of time domain waveform data and computes the frequency of the sinusoid signals that make up the waveform.